Mazda Familia: Export markets

 The new 323 arrived in the United States for the 1986 model year and continued to be available through 1989.
 The naming practice was now aligned with most of Mazda's export markets, with the 323 badge replacing GLC.
-For 1987 the wagon version was added to the lineup, with the same mechanicals as the hatchbacks and sedans.
+For 1987 the wagon version was added to the lineup, with the same mechanicals as the hatchbacks and saloons.
 In 1988, Mazda added a turbocharged option in the GT and GTX model as well as four-wheel drive in the GTX model.
 The GTX was the first four-wheel drive passenger car Mazda offered in the United States.
 The GT and GTX featured a turbocharged and intercooled 1.6 liter 16-valve DOHC 4-cylinder engine rated at 132 HP and only was available with a 5-speed manual transmission.